qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 * :guilabel:`Close` a project or revert it to its last saved state
 * :guilabel:`Save` a project in :file:`.qgs` or :file:`.qgz` file format, either as a file or within a PostgreSQL database
-* Export the project as an image file to different formats from the map canvas or using a :ref:`print layout <label_printlayout>`
+* Export the project maps to different formats from the map canvas or using a :ref:`print layout <label_printlayout>`
 * Set the project properties and the snapping options when editing layers.